FactEngineCommunity/Fact-Based-Modelling-MetaModel/docs/src/content/docs/reference/appendix-a.md

 description: Complete XSD excerpt for the Model artefact.
 ---

 Appendix A contains the generated XSD fragment for the `Model` artefact.
-The listing below is reproduced from the source document and summarises how value types, entity types, fact types, role constraints, and model notes are grouped under the `ORMModel` element.
+The listing below is reproduced from the source document and summarises how value types, entity types, fact types, role constraints, and model notes are grouped under the `FBMModel` element.

 ```xml
 <xs:element name="FBMModel">